Generic Name: anagrelide (an-AG-re-lide)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, congestive heart failure, fast or irregular heartbeat, heart attack) or lung, liver, or kidney problems
+- if you have a history of heart problems (eg, congestive heart failure; fast, slow, or irregular heartbeat, heart attack) or lung, liver, or kidney problems

 Some MEDICINES MAY INTERACT with anagrelide.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Sucralfate because it may decrease anagrelide's effectiveness